nicolasverlhiac/geocode-csv/README.md

 _**Note:** Make sure you have Docker installed and running on your system before executing the docker command._

+For detailed instructions on building and running the Docker image, please refer to the project documentation.

-### Using Docker Hub:
+### 🐳 Using Docker Hub:

 1. Pull the Docker image from Docker Hub:

 ```bash
 docker pull nicolasverlhiac/geocode-csv
 ```
-2. Set up your Google Maps API key:

-	* Retrieve your Google Maps API keys from the Google Cloud Console.
-	* Replace your_key with your actual Google Maps API key in the docker command.
-3. Create a `data` directory and place your input CSV file in the `data` directory.
+2. Create a `data` directory and place your input CSV file in the `data` directory.

 	* **You need to name the CSV file `input.csv`.**
     * You can use the provided `sample-input.csv` file as a base by duplicating it and renaming the duplicate to `input.csv`.
 This file already has the required CSV structure and serves as a template for your own data.

+3. Set the environment variables: Depending on the geocoding provider you want to use, set the corresponding API key as an environment variable.
+The supported environment variables are:
+   - `GOOGLE_API_KEY` for Google Maps API key
+   - `MAPBOX_API_KEY` for MapBox API key
+   - `OPENCAGE_API_KEY` for OpenCage API key
+   - `MAPTILER_API_KEY` for MapTiler API key
+   - `GEOAPIFY_API_KEY` for Geoapify API key

-4. Execute the Docker container:
+4. Execute the Docker container with the selected environment variable:

 ```bash
 docker run --rm -v "$(pwd)/data:/app/csv" -e GOOGLE_API_KEY=your_key nicolasverlhiac/geocode-csv
 ```
 5. After the execution completes, you will find the geocoded CSV `ouput.csv` file with latitude and longitude information in the csv directory.

-### Build image
+### 🔧 Build image

 1. Build the Docker image:
 ```bash